 Within the next ten years, 96% of businesses closing their first sales today will shut their doors for the last time.
 Whether these companies suffered from the slow trickle of lost customers or were outpaced by their expenditures, the underlying cause of untimely business failures is typically tied to an inability to forecast and acclimate to a shifting business environment.

 Surviving past this ten-year benchmark requires the use of future-proofing, which is defined as the “the process of anticipating the future and… minimizing the effects of shocks and stresses of future events.”
-In this frame of reference, a future-proofed business is not only able to predict and avoid these disruptions but will also use these changes to their advantage.
+In this frame of reference, a future-proofed business is not only able to predict and avoid these disruptions but will also use these changes to its advantage.

 But what exactly does future-proofing look like in a business?
 Unfortunately, that’s not the easiest question to answer, especially in 2020.
 At the pace technology innovates today, it’s nearly impossible to stay current with the latest best practices and industry trends.
 Even if you could, few businesses would have the budget necessary to implement every emerging innovation.